TiddlySpace/tiddlyspacesockets/README.md

     node server/twsock.js

-This will be running on localhost, port 8081.
+This will be running on localhost, ports 8080 and 8081.
+This is because some deployments of TiddlySpace cannot listen on port 8081 but 8080 is usually open.

 ### Running TiddlySpace